Video Format for Instagram: In-Feed, Stories, IGTV, and Ads

-You are able to edit your video’s title and description after it’s been uploaded, but you have to do it from a computer, not from a mobile device.
-All you have to do is open Instagram on your computer, go to your profile and click IGTV, open the video you want to edit, click the in the top right and select “Edit”, make your changes, and click “done”.
+You can edit your video’s title and description after it’s been uploaded, but you have to do it from a computer, not from a mobile device.
+To edit your IGTV video’s title and description:

 In order to upload a video to IGTV, you first have to create a channel.
 Just like on mainstream TV, a channel is where your audience will go to view your video content.
 Click here for step by step directions on how to upload a video to IGTV.

 This post by Instagram explains how you can share an IGTV video to your story.

 If you’re thinking about creating video advertisements for Instagram, you’re on the road to success.
 Video marketing is huge right now, and Instagram has an incredibly high rate of engagement.
 Combine that audience engagement with the lights, sound, and motion that go along with videography, and you’ve got a marketing recipe that’s sure to help your business increase brand awareness, grow your audience, and sell more products.